 Article and images by Judith Hewett, volunteer.

-On Wednesday 20th April five Wetlands members joined the Whitecross Road Environmental Reserve Bushcare Group and visitors on a guided walk through the Reserve.
-We gathered at Bottlebrush Avenue Park for the start of the walk.
+On Wednesday 20th April 5 wetlands members joined the Whitecross Road environmental reserve bushcare group and visitors on a guided walk through the reserve.
+We gathered at Bottlebrush Avenue park for the start of the walk.

 Most of the group were able to see the fairy gerygones that were flitting around in the tree canopy.
 These dainty birds are more often heard than seen.

 At this end of the reserve there has been extensive weed removal and the planting of 2,800 assorted plants, shrubs and trees.
 Most of them appear to be thriving.
 The site covers 7.5 hectares.
-We walked the track that commences at Bottlebrush Avenue Park area and finishes at the Perren Family Park area.
+We walked the track that commences at Bottlebrush Avenue park area and finishes at the Perren family park area.
 Along the way we were shown assorted indigenous food and medicinal plants that are endemic to this area.
-We identified about twenty bird species and several butterflies.
+We identified about 20 bird species and several butterflies.
 The day was somewhat overcast which meant the walk was pleasant but the birds and butterflies were scarce.